Wacaflow/crypto-jump-game/README.md

-# Crypto Jump: To The Moon             Follow me on X @wacaflow
+# Crypto Jump: Follow me on X @wacaflow

 A cyberpunk-themed endless jumper game inspired by the classic Doodle Jump.
 Leap upward through platforms, avoid or shoot monsters, and see how high you can score in this neon-infused arcade experience.